magoosh/jquery-infinite-pages/README.md

 that tastes great with [Rails](https://github.com/rails/rails) and [Kaminari](https://github.com/amatsuda/kaminari).

-This project was originally designed for Rails, so it's wrapped in a gem for easy installation.
-However, the core plugin is flexible enough to use anywhere.
+This project was originally designed for Rails, but the core plugin is flexible enough to use anywhere.

 Usage
 -----